-The most logical groups seem to be cream, yellow, pink, red and orange.
+The most logical way to group frangipani flowers seems to be into five colours, cream, yellow, pink, orange and red.

 Many frangipani flowers are white with a yellow throat.
 From a distance, the yellow and white colours merge and the flowers appear cream.
-While many labels will read cream, I think both the close-up appearance and the sound of the word white is much more attractive.
+This is why some plant labels will say “cream” instead of “white”.

 Yellow Frangipani Flowers

 Some frangipani flowers start as all yellow flowers.
 Even though the sun washes out the colour and they fade to cream and white, these flowers fall into the yellow category.

 When red and white is mixed or merged, we see pink.

 Why is it that frangipani trees with orange flowers can often be seen while driving around the city, yet pure orange frangipani flowers are very rare?

 There are many multicoloured frangipani flowers containing a combination of pink, red, orange and yellow.
 When viewed from a distance, we usually see a shade of orange.
 Sometimes light orange, sometimes dark orange but usually a shade of orange.

 These multicoloured frangipanis often have three dominant colours, pink, yellow and orange which is why they often get called Tricolour frangipanis.
 Sometimes when a these so called multicoloured frangipanis produce flowers with not so much yellow, they still get called Tricolours because three dominant colours can still be seen.
 Usually, it’s the white in between the pink and the orange.